temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 Now it's time to actually write some code for our Python application.

-The Temporal Python SDK strongly encourages the use of a single dataclass for parameters and return types, so fields with defaults can be added without breaking compatibility.
+The Temporal Python SDK strongly encourages the use of a single [data class](https://docs.python.org/3/library/dataclasses.html) for parameters and return types, so fields with defaults can be added without breaking compatibility.

-Create a new file called `shared_objects.py` to set a Dataclass and describe its objects as parameters.
+Create a new file called `shared_objects.py` to set a data class and describe its objects as parameters.

 ```bash
 nano shared_objects.py
 ```

-The Dataclass will store the objects to send to your Activity and Workflow.
+The data class will store the objects to send to your Activity and Workflow.

 - add `email` as a string to pass a user's email.
 - add `message` as a string to pass a message to the user.